 FURTHER READING: How to clean makeup brushes and choose a makeup brush cleaner

 In place of Dettol, you can use baking soda.
-It’s not quite as effective but is natural and less harsh on your hands.
+It’s not quite as effective but is natural and less harsh.

 FURTHER READING: How to clean beauty blenders